litvaluk/am1-tasks/06/README.md

-# Asynchronous tour delete REST service
+# Task 6 - Asynchronous tour delete REST service

 Simple REST service that simulates an asynchronous tour deletion.
 When the `DELETE /tour/{id}` is called, it creates an entry in tour delete requests.
 All `waiting` requests are being processed every 20 second (changes the request status to `processed` and actually deletes the tour).